google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part3.md

 of the page, and the paint order, how does it draw a page?
 Turning this information into pixels on the screen is called rasterizing.

-Perhaps a naive way to handle this would be to raster parts inside of the viewport.
-If a user scrolls the page, then move the rastered frame, and fill in the missing parts by rastering more.
+Perhaps a naive way to handle this would be to rasterize parts inside of the viewport.
+If a user scrolls the page, move the rasterized frame, and fill in the missing parts by rasterizing more.
 This is how Chrome handled rasterizing when it was first released.
 However, the modern browser runs a more sophisticated process called compositing.